-- · Information about the improper use of funds, bribery and fraud. - A hazardous work situation, information regarding a failure to provide or wear protective clothing or adhere to health and safety guidelines.
+- Information about an unlawful or otherwise improper use or likely use of funds or resources of Bord na Móna, or of other public money, has occurred, is occurring or is likely to occur, bribery and fraud: or - A hazardous work situation, information regarding a failure to provide or wear protective clothing or adhere to health and safety guidelines.

 Any disclosure that falls under the above definition may (at the Company's discretion) be treated as a Protected Disclosure whether or not it is labelled as such by the Worker when making the disclosure.
+See Appendix 2 for detailed flowchart setting out what constitutes a Protected Disclosure under the Protected Disclosures Act 2014 ('PDA').